dpoves/Linux-CLI-intro/Linux-CLI-intro.md

 $ clear
 ```

-We will be seeing later on some keyboard shortcuts but you can achieve the same result with the keyboard combination of **ctrl-L**.
+We will be seeing later on some keyboard shortcuts but you can achieve the same result with the keyboard combination of **Ctrl-L**.

 ## Using the [TAB] key
 The Bash shell has an autocompletion feature that is triggered with the tab key.